The Thirteenth Tale (film): Plot

 John's death troubles Margaret, as the younger Vida had insisted that Emmeline and Ambrose could not have done it, leaving her as the only possible suspect.
 Between interviews she goes to explore Angelfield, and is frightened away by someone.
 She later learns this is Aurelius Love, a harmless man who occasionally camps out at the house.
 When Vida asks her about her own life, Margaret breaks down and admits that she, too, had an identical twin who was fatally struck by a car as a child, for which Margaret has always blamed herself as much as their mother had.

 Margaret hears noises and weeping in the house at night and sees a woman in white roaming the garden, Margaret confronts her and asks what she wants, but her speech is unintelligible.
 She then sees Vida go to the woman's room and feed her.
-Margaret then realizes there weren't two girls at Angelfield, but three.
-Vida confirms this, revealing she wasn't Adeline, but presumably the daughter of Charlie, abandoned at the estate by her unknown mother.
+Margaret then realizes that there weren't two girls at Angelfield, but three.
+Vida confirms this, revealing that she wasn't Adeline, but presumably the daughter of Charlie, abandoned at the estate by her unknown mother.
 Missus and John-the-dig kept her existence a secret from the world, as she was probably the product of rape.
 The real Adeline was dangerously violent and insanely jealous of anyone who got Emmeline's attention.
 She pushed Missus over the stairs and meddled with John McDigg's ladder to make it unsafe for him.

-Ambrose was fired after Vida discovered he had gotten Emmeline pregnant.
-She gave birth to a baby boy at Angelfield, and it was obvious Adeline was jealous of him.
-Vida caught her preparing to burn the newborn illegitimate boy alive, and managed to sneak him away and later left him on a doorstep in the nearby village, where he was taken in and named Aurelius Love.
-When Vida returned to the house, the room was ablaze and Emmeline was fighting Adeline, thinking her illegitimate child was in danger.
+Ambrose was dismissed after Vida discovered that he had made Emmeline pregnant.
+She gave birth to a baby boy at Angelfield, and it was obvious that Adeline was jealous of him.
+Vida caught her preparing to burn the newborn boy alive, and managed to sneak him away and later left him on a doorstep in the nearby village, where he was taken in and named Aurelius Love.
+When Vida returned to the house, the room was ablaze and Emmeline was fighting Adeline, thinking her child was in danger.
 Vida managed to drag Emmeline out of the room and lock it, leaving Adeline inside.
 The key-shaped scar on Vida's palm was a result of her locking the door of the room whilst the key was red hot.
 When the fire brigade arrived, they assumed Vida was Adeline all along.